dklassic/AreWeBrowserYet/content/_index.md

 As the Servo browser engine develops, it would be great to have an easily accessible way to track the trajectory of the development.
 While Servo already tracks [the scores of WPT test](https://wpt.servo.org/), it's hard to gauge the actual usability of the browser through results of WPT test suites.
 Hence this site aims to track the coverage of available CSS features and HTML/JS APIs.

+## What does the site track?

+- **[CSS Feature Coverage](/metrics/css)** — CSS properties Servo supports, ranked by real-world usage, cross-referenced with ChromeStatus popularity and W3C specs.
+- **[Browser Feature Coverage](/metrics/browser-feature)** — Web API support tested via the mdn-bcd-collector suite, ranked by ChromeStatus popularity data.
+- **[Full API List](/metrics/browser-feature-full)** — A comprehensive list of all BCD APIs grouped by category, with MDN and spec links.

-## How does the site works?
+## How does the site work?

-This site will automatically rebuild itself every week pulling the latest data from Servo and other sources.
-See each individual pages to learn more about how it handles relevant data.
+The site automatically rebuilds every week using the latest Servo nightly binary.
+Servo is run headlessly against a local [mdn-bcd-collector](https://mdn-bcd-collector.gooborg.com/) server to gather Web API support data, which is then mapped to popularity-ranked web features.
+CSS data is fetched from `doc.servo.org` and ChromeStatus.
+See each individual page to learn more about how it handles relevant data.